chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 default_backend automate-servers

 #Add Backend Web Servers
-#Here we will add backend server , where we want to forward our requests.
+#Here, we will add a backend server where we want to forward our requests.

 backend automate-servers